 The goal: increased education, less abuse (specifically for children), and more empowerment for the people of southern Haiti.

 Long term goal: expanding this project to other areas of Haiti so as to serve people wherever they are in need.

-Photos below: audiences at the most recent training in the remote community of Tiburon listen to ideas and steps for action about abuse, sexual assault, and how to recognize mistreatment of children.
+Photos below: audiences at the most recent training in the remote community of Tiburon listen to ideas and steps for action about violence and how to recognize mistreatment of children.

 GTPE trainings in Tiburon…